outlearn-content/outlearn-publishing/modules/advanced-outlearn.md

 > **Note:** Outlearn Organizations are similar to GitHub organizations but they are totally independent of each other.
 The example below explains how it works.

 You can import **from** any repository you have access to on GitHub.
-You can import **to** your own Outlearn account or any of your Outlearn organizations.
+You can import **to** your own Outlearn account or any of your Outlearn organizations where you have admin access.

 Let's say that you are a member of a GitHub organization called Delightsome that contains the source code and documentation for Delightsome Database.
 When you go to Import Content in Outlearn and click Add a GitHub Repository, you will be able to import content from repos owned by Delightsome.

 When you import any repo, you can assign ownership to yourself or to any Outlearn Organization that you are a member of.
 Outlearn does not require that the GitHub organization and the Outlearn Organization be the same.
 In order to be able to import Delightsome content from GitHub into the Delightsome Outlearn Organization, you need to be a member of Delightsome both on GitHub and Outlearn.

 Often, your team will share access both to a Github repository with the source of the content, and to the Organization on Outlearn.
-Note that if you configure a GitHub content import source yourself with auto-import settings, any GitHub user who pushes to the `master` branch will trigger a re-import to Outlearn, whether or not that user is a member of the Outlearn Organization.
+Note that if you set up a GitHub content source to import with auto-import settings, any GitHub user who pushes to the `master` branch will trigger a re-import to Outlearn, whether or not that user is a member of the Outlearn Organization.

 <!-- @section -->